kartoza/prj.app/README.md

 [![Build Status](http://jenkins.linfiniti.com/buildStatus/icon?job=Projecta)](http://jenkins.linfiniti.com/job/Projecta/)

-A django app for creating visual changelogs for software releases, and for managing an software project at a high level.
+A django app for creating visual changelogs for software releases, and for managing a software project at a high level.